ISO 9362: Structure

-Where an eight digit code is given, it may be assumed that it refers to the primary office.
+Where an eight character code is given, it may be assumed that it refers to the primary office.

 SWIFT Standards, a division of The Society for Worldwide Interbank Financial Telecommunication (SWIFT), handles the registration of these codes.
 Because SWIFT originally introduced what was later standardized as Business Identifier Codes (BICs), they are still often called SWIFT addresses or codes.

 The 2009 update of ISO 9362 broadened the scope to include non-financial institutions; before then BIC was commonly understood to be an acronym for Bank Identifier Code.

 There are over 7,500 "live" codes (for partners actively connected to the SWIFT network) and an estimated 10,000 additional BIC codes which can be used for manual transactions.

-2009 version is now replaced by the latest edition (ISO 9362:2014 dated 2014-12-01).